Breastfeeding Tips and Help

 For most women, your milk will come in around day 3 but the normal range is anywhere between 2-5 days.
 During this time your milk will increase in quantity and begin to change over from colostrum to mature milk.

-Your baby’s small stomach only needs a tiny amount of colostrum so do not worry if you’re milk has not come in yet.
+Your baby’s small stomach only needs a tiny amount of colostrum so do not worry if your milk has not come in yet.
 In fact, the average colostrum intake by healthy babies is:

 Day 1 = <½– 2 tsp per feeding 1 tsp – ½ oz on day 2 and 1-2 oz per feeding by the end of day 3 (ABM 2009).